orbeon/orbeon-forms-doc/form-runner/component/number.md

 - User types "12345.678".
 - Because `round-when-storing` is `false`, the value is not rounded and stored as is in the data.
-- When the user focuses out of the field, the value is formatted and rounded, because `round-when-formatting` is set to `true.
+- When the user focuses out of the field, the value is formatted and rounded, because `round-when-formatting` is set to `true`.
 - Field displays "12,345.68".

 This is useful if you want to keep the full precision of decimal values in the data, but format them nicely to a given number of decimals.